 Applicants matched to the internship should understand that prior to beginning the internship they will need to pass a Health System required medical examination and a background (criminal record) and credentials check (education and employment).
 These procedures must be satisfactorily completed in advance of commencing the internship.
-The Internship begins sometime between late June and the beginning of July.
-The exact start date depends on the new hire orientation date provided by HR, which is not determined until the beginning of the calendar year (i.e., 2024).
+The Internship begins approximately June 23rd, 2025.
+The exact start date depends on the new hire orientation date provided by HR, which is not determined until the beginning of the calendar year (i.e., 2025).
 The internship continues for a period of 54 weeks.